-Although there are many opportunities to interact with professors and students in the honours program, there is one special event at the end of the year that helps to bring everything together.
-This is the Brian Harder Honours Day Conference in April, at which students formally present plans and reports of the research they plan to do or have done.
-On that day, third-year students give a 10-minute oral synopsis of their thesis proposal.
-Fourth-year students give a visual presentation of their research findings in a poster format.
+Although you will have many opportunities to interact with professors and students in the honours program, there is one special event at the end of the year that helps to bring everything together.
+This is the Honours Day Conference in March or April, at which students formally present plans and reports of the research they plan to do or have done.
+On that day, third-year students present their thesis proposal and fourth-year students present their research findings.
 Professors and deans across campus are invited to attend.
 Families and other personal supporters are welcome.
 The conference is an excellent opportunity to discover the different things happening in the department, to discuss your own views about psychological topics, and to have fun.
+Starting in 2018, the Honours is combined with our department's research day, the Joseph R. Royce conference, for a combined, 2-day event celebrating psychology research at the University of Alberta.

 The Honours Day Conference is named after Brian Harder, a former student.
 Emerging from a small rural community and influenced by the Mennonite Brethren, Brian began his academic career at the University of Alberta in 1984.
 In his second year he majored in Drama, which likely reflected his continuing interest in creativity and creative expression.
 After his second year, Brian decided to travel for a year.
 He frequently sought out situations he knew would challenge his personal philosophies and resourcefulness; so he undertook the journey alone.
 He visited Europe and the Middle East and was particularly enamored of Turkey.
 In 1987 he entered the psychology undergraduate honours program and graduated with first class standing in 1989.
 He married Joan Fitzpatrick in July of that year.
 He began his graduate studies at the University of Alberta in September 1989 and was studying dreams and the psychology of self with Professor Don Kuiken.